 Q: Who should sign the birth certificate application form?

-The regular birth certificate application must be signed by the person making the request.
+The application for a birth certificate must be signed by the person making the request.
 However, if the person making the request is not 18 at the time the request is made, we must have a signature from their parent or legal guardian.
-If a legal guardian is signing the request, you must provide copies of the Court Order establishing the guardianship.
+If a legal guardian is signing the request, you must provide copies of the court order establishing the guardianship.

 Q: How long does it take to receive the birth certificate after you receive my request?

-A: Certified copies are processed within five working days of receipt of an acceptable request in our office.
+A: Certified copies are processed within three to five working days of receipt of an acceptable request in our office.